caraway-and-rye/caraway-and-rye.github.io/recipes/desserts/apple-pie.md

 If egg was saved, brush the top and sprinkle with some sugar.

 Bake for 40-45 mins, covering with foil if the edges brown too much.
+Take out of the oven and let rest for at least 30 mins.

-Serve with whipped cream, custard or ice cream.
+Serve warm with whipped cream, custard or ice cream.

 ### Source: